 Payday loans are short-term loans that give you a small amount of cash with the agreement that you’ll pay it back, along with additional fees, at your next paycheck.
-Although they may be an easy way to get cash fast, relying on these loans can quickly pull you into a cycle of debt.
+Although they may seem like an easy way for people experiencing financial hardship to get fast money, they can quickly pull you further into a cycle of debt and bad credit.

 Some of the biggest disadvantages to payday loans are the high interest rates and short repayment terms.
-If you aren’t able to pay back your loan in full on the due date, which is usually within 14 days or by your next paycheck, most payday loan companies will encourage you to roll your loan over into a new loan.
-They’ll also add more fees and excessive interest charges with each rollover, which can quickly grow into a massive amount of debt.
+If you aren’t able to pay back your debt in full on the due date, which is usually within 14 days or by your next paycheck, the lender will likely encourage you to roll the debt over into a new loan.
+More fees and excessive interest charges are tacked on with each rollover, which can quickly grow into a massive amount of debt.

 Additionally, if you default on your payday loan, you risk your debt being sent to collections.
 This can negatively impact your credit and make it more difficult to obtain loans in the future.